polkadot-developers/polkadot-docs/polkadot-protocol/basics/interoperability.md

 ## Key Mechanisms for Interoperability

+At the core of Polkadot's cross-chain collaboration are foundational technologies designed to break down barriers between networks.
+These mechanisms empower blockchains to communicate, share resources, and operate as a cohesive ecosystem.

 ### Cross-Consensus Messaging (XCM): The Backbone of Communication

 Polkadot's Cross-Consensus Messaging (XCM) is the standard framework for interaction between parachains, relay chains, and, eventually, external blockchains.
 XCM provides a trustless, secure messaging format for exchanging assets, sharing data, and executing cross-chain operations.